-Dan Hanvey, David Efird, Suzanna Hofman, Amy Hadden, Ethan Fuller, Charles Bray, Syafiq Kay, Xavier Chesterfield, Jay Wright, Louis Gillet, Michael Phillips, Fraser Birks, Martin Hermes, Luca Schumann, Rhys Rickard-Frost, Cameron Matchett, Lachlan Woods, Tim Boxall, Simon Vaes, Gabriele Mozzicato, Jawad Alalasi, Gaia Frazao Nery, Kodzo, Claire Anthony, Eve Dillon, Rowan Gow, Matthias Loos, James Bridges, James Craig, Sanaa Al Derei, Mark Anthony Magro, Liam, Theresa Wang, Wendover Productions, Kendra Johnson, Caitlin Louise, Daniel Blume Høj, Hayley Ward, Leighton Mackenzie, Thusto, Fernán González, Paul Everitt, Kendall Hendrix, Jia Xin Peng.
+Dan Hanvey, David Efird, Suzanna Hofman, Amy Hadden, Ethan Fuller, Charles Bray, Jay Wright, Louis Gillet, Michael Phillips, Martin Hermes, Rhys Rickard-Frost, Cameron Matchett, Lachlan Woods, Tim Boxall, Simon Vaes, Gabriele Mozzicato, Jawad Alalasi, Gaia Frazao Nery, Kodzo, Claire Anthony, Eve Dillon, Rowan Gow, Matthias Loos, James Bridges, James Craig, Sanaa Al Derei, Mark Anthony Magro, Liam, Theresa Wang, Wendover Productions, Kendra Johnson, Caitlin Louise, Daniel Blume Høj, Hayley Ward, Leighton Mackenzie, Thusto, Fernán González, Paul Everitt, Kendall Hendrix, Jia Xin Peng.

-Yamil Saade, Rahul Ravu, Nathan Smith, Coredell Coss, Kimberley Murray, Niels Doucet, Simba Dyson, Stephen Murphy, Hannah Louis, Corey McInroy, Jay Mackenzie, Elliot Conway, Jake Orthwein, Megan McMahon, Ben Dent, Tiarna Pepall, Jessica Jones, Oliver Von Kufstein, Luke Dickinson, Kendall Hendrix, Andrew Christie, Tora Oliphant, Chris Williamson, Kane Thynne, Ben McFadden, Valentin Lucet, Christopher Klamm, Thusto, Andy Hartley, Xander Hartley, Han Kruiger, Conor Stevenson, Habiba Amjad, Dirickby, Jake Raftery, Robyn Womack, Michael Windisch, Andrea Attard, Carl Forsell, Benedict Smith, Aida Pepushi, Harald Antony, Trung H, Simon Donkers, Erwin Ittershargen-Strauss, Burak Anil Guler, Elena Pascal, James Arthur, Aaron Wilkinson, Mariam Hakoum, Sarah Bennett, Robert Bray, Thomas Floyd, Pim Kastelein, Abigail Payne, Mads, Grace Marshall, Zhi Ying, Coredell, David Willsher, Lewis Strachan, Andre Sollander, Olenka, Kyle Mutch, Paul Everitt, Laurence Evans, Djunes Janssens, Jeanne Moorhead, Maggi, Melissa, Chococat, Daniel Wood, Daniel Baker, Aron Kári Ágústsson.
+Yamil Saade, Rahul Ravu, Nathan Smith, Coredell Coss, Kimberley Murray, Niels Doucet, Simba Dyson, Stephen Murphy, Hannah Louis, Jay Mackenzie, Elliot Conway, Jake Orthwein, Megan McMahon, Ben Dent, Tiarna Pepall, Jessica Jones, Oliver Von Kufstein, Luke Dickinson, Andrew Christie, Tora Oliphant, Chris Williamson, Kane Thynne, Ben McFadden, Valentin Lucet, Christopher Klamm, Andy Hartley, Xander Hartley, Han Kruiger, Habiba Amjad, Dirickby, Jake Raftery, Michael Windisch, Andrea Attard, Carl Forsell, Benedict Smith, Aida Pepushi, Harald Antony, Trung H, Simon Donkers, Erwin Ittershargen-Strauss, Burak Anil Guler, Elena Pascal, James Arthur, Aaron Wilkinson, Mariam Hakoum, Sarah Bennett, Robert Bray, Thomas Floyd, Pim Kastelein, Abigail Payne, Mads, Grace Marshall, Zhi Ying, Coredell, David Willsher, Lewis Strachan, Andre Sollander, Olenka, Kyle Mutch, Laurence Evans, Djunes Janssens, Jeanne Moorhead, Maggi, Melissa, Chococat, Daniel Wood, Daniel Baker, Aron Kári Ágústsson.

 As well as the people who support me on Patreon I want to use this part of the website to thank the people who have helped me get to where I am today.
 Something that is never talked about enough by people who have enjoyed success in life is the help they've received from others.
 There is a common misconception that hard work alone guarantees success - but without the help of others hard work can count for nothing.
 Without others providing the opportunity to showcase your work, it gets seen by no one.
 Without others telling you to keep going you quit before you reach your potential.
 Without others' generosity you don't have the equipment to produce what you know you're capable of.